4 Simple Steps to Embed External Pages in Your WordPress Site

 You’re well on the path to embed an external page in WordPress at this point!

-We’re going to make a New Blog Post for this example, so go ahead and hit the top-right box in the center column (your Portal may be customized, so the theme may vary):
+We’re going to make a New Page for this example, so go ahead and hit the top-left box in the center column (your Portal may be customized, so the theme may vary):

 Just add some “dummy text” so you have, at the very minimum, a title and a bit of text.
 You’ll see why in later steps, I promise!